-In Los Angeles, both workers and employers can be accused of committing unemployment insurance fraud.
+Both workers and employers can be accused of committing unemployment insurance fraud.
 Workers are accused when they have supposedly collected benefits they aren’t entitled to, or falsifying their claims.
 Employers can be accused if they are suspected of tampering with deductions or providing false information about claims.
-Either way, unemployment fraud can be charged as a felony and may carry jail time, years of prison, or a fine of up to $20,000—or more in some cases.
-If you have been charged, you need to speak with a Los Angeles unemployment insurance fraud lawyer.

-Unemployment insurance or “unemployment” is a government program that is meant to help anyone who becomes unemployed through no fault of their own.
-It’s designed to give them a small, temporary pay check while they look for work.
+Unemployment insurance, or “unemployment,” is a government program that is meant to help anyone who becomes unemployed through no fault of their own.
+It’s designed to give them a small, temporary paycheck while they look for work.

 But unemployment insurance creates opportunities for fraud on both the side of the worker and the side of the employer: